Slave Play: Themes

 Slave Play deals with the themes of race, sex, power relations, trauma, and interracial relationships.
 Lapacazo Sandoval wrote that the play provides a real look at racism in America, especially in how racism persists even past the abolition of slavery.
 The play attempts to uncover current racism and microaggressions through the lens of slavery.
 Aisha Harris, writing for The New York Times, said the play “bluntly confronts the lingering traumas of slavery on black Americans."
 Through the reoccurring theme of psychoanalysis, Jeremy O. Harris examines how slavery still impacts both the mental states, and the relationships, of black people in the present.

 By staging a conversation between slavery and the present, the play uses the theme of time and history to depict how the trauma of slavery persists.
 As Tonya Pinkins writes, racism does not have a safe word in the play, and throughout the narrative, white characters are forced to recognize their historical and social locations in relation to their partners.
 The play dwells on the impact of black erasure in interracial relationships.
-Throughout the narrative, the white partners are incapable of recognizing, or naming, their partners race, rather it is because of guilt, or because they get defensive.
-By placing sex and racial dynamics in juxtaposition through the Antebellum Sexual Performance Therapy, the play makes whiteness, and white privilege, hyper visible in interracial relationships.
+Throughout the narrative, the white partners are incapable of recognizing, or naming, their partner's race, rather it is because of guilt, or because they get defensive.
+The play also explores the intersection of gender and race in the context of various relationship types (black woman and white man, white woman and mixed-race man, black man and white man, mixed-race woman and brown woman), thus further complexifying the characters’ individual concepts of identity, power, connection, and pleasure.
+By placing sex and racial dynamics in both juxtaposition and overlap through the Antebellum Sexual Performance Therapy, the play makes whiteness, and white privilege, hyper visible in interracial relationships.
 Soraya Nadia McDonald points out that the play works to uncover racial innocence.
 Racial innocence is the concept that white people are innocent of race, and therefore they are racially neutral.
 By placing the white characters in the position of the master, the mistress, or the indentured servant, the play makes whiteness visible to the white characters.

-History
+Production history

+Background

 Author Jeremy O. Harris has said that he wrote Slave Play during his first year at the Yale School of Drama, from which he graduated in 2019.
 In October 2017, a production of Slave Play was presented at the Yale School of Drama as part of the annual Langston Hughes Festival.
+The first workshop production was directed by Em Weinstein.